jsdsl/alias-map/readme.md

 **Parameters**:
  - **alias** The alias for which to return a count of equivalent aliases.
  - **includeProvidedAlias** true if the input alias should be counted in the returned value.
+Optional - Defaults to true.

 **Returns** The number of aliases that exist in the map for the input alias, or zero if the alias does not exist within the map.